 For most Americans, the end of the year is a time to wind down, relax, and indulge in the cozy comforts of the holiday season.
 But for savvy businesses, the period encompassing October, November, and December is an invaluable opportunity to bring the past 12 months to a close with style and success.
 Welcome to Q4, the final fraction of the calendar year – and for many companies, the fiscal year as well.
 The rest of the population may be getting ready to kick up their feet and sip some eggnog, but for us, there’s still plenty of work to be done.

 On paper, Q4 might look like a bad quarter to pursue leads and invest in new projects.
 After all, isn’t everybody grinding to a halt right before Christmas, going dormant, and then wobbling back to life once the new year rolls around?
 While that may be true for certain industries, as a whole, it remains a misconception.
-Consumer spending is actually predicted to grow by over 2% in the fourth quarter of 2019, and it isn’t too tricky to tell why.
-Although it is the final quarter of the year, Q4 contains three of the five biggest days for consumer spending, including Black Friday (11/29/19) and Cyber Monday (12/2/19).
+Although it is the final quarter of the year, Q4 contains three of the five biggest days for consumer spending, including Black Friday (11/24/23) and Cyber Monday (11/27/23).

 And that’s just the tip of the iceberg for Q4 consumer spending.
 In 2018, consumers spent $9 billion on Halloween-related products and services, plus another $2.2 billion just on Christmas trees.
-Even the nonprofit sector has capitalized on Q4 spending with Giving Tuesday, the Tuesday after Thanksgiving, which last year brought in an estimated $400 million for countless charitable organizations.
+Even the nonprofit sector has capitalized on Q4 spending with Giving Tuesday, the Tuesday after Thanksgiving, which brought in an estimated $400 million for countless charitable organizations that year as well.
 If your brand or business is looking to tap into a contained window of consumer frenzy, Q4 is the ideal time for doing so.

 Video Content and Q4